Vegetable Gardening in Rocky Soil

 READ

-Raised Bed Vegetable Garden Trellis
+Why Raised Beds For Vegetable Garden

 In addition to these strategies, it’s important to monitor the moisture levels in your rocky soil garden regularly.
 Use a moisture meter or simply check the soil with your hand to ensure that it is not too dry or waterlogged.
 Adjust your watering schedule as needed based on weather conditions and plant requirements.
 By implementing these watering and irrigation techniques, you can help your vegetable garden thrive despite the challenges of rocky soil.